 Restart and see if the problem goes away.
 If it does, reinstall the programs that use the kernel extensions one at a time, restarting after each one, until you find the culprit.
-If panics continue, move on to...
+If panics continue, then...

 - 3. Try a Safe Boot: Read Start Up in Safe Mode for instructions. - If the problem goes away, look in the folders inside /Library and ~/Library for files you've added recently.
 (To make this easier, choose View > As List and then click the Date Modified column to sort the folder's contents by how recently they were changed.)

-Move them out temporarily, restart normally, and try again until you've narrowed down the cause.

-- If you cannot narrow down the cause, go to... - 4.
+Move them out temporarily, restart normally, and try again until you've narrowed down the cause. - If the problem does not go away in Safe Mode, go to... - 4.
 Disable your login items: Perform the steps in Turn Off Login Items.
-If the panics disappear, open the Accounts pane of System Preferences, go to the Login Items view, and remove the items in that list (starting at the end) one by one, logging out and back in after each one.
+If the panics disappear, open the Accounts pane of System Preferences (or, in Lion, Users & Groups), go to the Login Items view, and one by one, remove items in that list (starting at the end), by selecting them, clicking the minus button, and then logging out and back in.
 Stop when you've identified the problematic item.